Traxon illuminates interactive dancefloor

 An illuminated, interactive dance floor is part of a major investment in Lisburn, Northern Ireland, designed to improve the city centre environment.

 Set into the city’s central Market Square, the circular glass floor captivates spectators by producing waves of colour and light in reaction to the movement of people on and around the installation.
-The seven-metre diameter floor is lit from below by 4,000 individually addressable RGB LED nodes from Traxon Technologies, an OSRAM company.
+The seven-metre diameter floor is lit from below by 4,000 individually addressable RGB LED nodes from Traxon Technologies.
 At scheduled times, the installation responds to movement and interaction by creating pools and waves of brilliant, saturated colour in an entrancing, ever-changing light show.

 Kategorie: Street & Urban